natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 When the RS is opened, or the REC Q internal relay is opened*, Vbat is removed from the RPC BMS+ input.
 The RPC will float its Contactor- output continuosly which deenergizes the main contactor coil and opens the main contactor.

-**\*The following events result in the REC Q Internal Relay opening**
+**\*The following events result in the REC Q Internal Relay opening:**

-Cell Voltage High (cell over voltage switch-off + hysteresis)
+* Cell Voltage High (cell over voltage switch-off + hysteresis

-Cell Voltage Low (cell under voltage protection switch-off + hysteresis)
+* Cell Voltage Low (cell under voltage protection switch-off + hysteresis)

-Cell Temp High (cell over temp switch-off + hysteresis)
+* Cell Temp High (cell over temp switch-off + hysteresis)

-Number of cells or BMS address is not set properly
+* Number of cells or BMS address is not set properl

-Temperature sensor error (connection problem)
+* Temperature sensor error (connection problem)

-Cell Short Circuit or BMS measurement error
+* Cell Short Circuit or BMS measurement error

-Main Relay is in short circuit
+* Main Relay is in short circuit

-Current measurement disabled or > 2x shunt max current
+* Current measurement disabled or > 2x shunt max current

-Wrong Cell Chemistry Selected
+* Wrong Cell Chemistry Selecte

-Cell balancing or measurement failure
+* Cell balancing or measurement failure

-BMS internal comm failure
+* BMS internal communication failure

 **Note:** The internal relay is NOT opened under Temperature Low (under temperature charging disable + hysteresis) conditions.
 We will use charger enable signal to provide hardware backup protection of low temperature charging under loss of CAN conditions.